 Customers want the ability to select and pay for their order as quickly and easily as possible, so by adding this button, you prevent customers from navigating away from your website to search for another method to place their order.

-Implementation of an “Order Now” button is easy and TouchBistro Online Ordering customers are provided with snippets of code that can be integrated directly into the navigation bar of your website.
+Implementing an “Order Now” button is easy and TouchBistro Online Ordering customers are even provided with snippets of code that can be integrated directly into the navigation bar of your website.

 Part of making the experience seamless for your customers is to make online ordering a consistent option across all the platforms you are on.
 When you add direct online ordering to your website, make sure to update your Instagram, Facebook, and other social profiles with the appropriate link so that your customers have a higher chance of ordering with you.

 The same goes for your Google listing and knowledge panel.
-Though people may not be walking by your restaurant like they used to, they are definitely searching online and as dining restrictions lift, you want your restaurant information up to date when they find you.
+Though people may not be walking by your restaurant like they used to, they are definitely searching online and as dining restrictions lift, you want to make sure your restaurant information is up to date when they find you.

 Manage your online presence on Google, including Search and Maps, by updating your Google My Business listing.